 In this article, we’ll give you the two steps you need to perform in vetting a new customer.
 Then we’ll give you three different processes you can use to get a new user fully registered.

 When a B2B user registers for your eCommerce site, you want to make sure they don’t already have an account with you.
 Duplicate accounts can get out of hand fast — and they’re not just an IT problem.
 If a customer doesn’t realize they have two accounts, they’ll get confused and frustrated when they can’t find orders or invoices.

 Clearly, you need a process that flags duplicate accounts and deals with them.

 The easiest way to prevent duplicate B2B registrations is to check any new signup against existing records.
-This feature is built into Corevist, and it runs automatically.
-If a new user tries to sign up with an email address that already exists, the Corevist solution asks them to reset their password.
+This feature is built into the Corevist Platform, and it runs automatically.
+If a new user tries to sign up with an email address that already exists, Corevist asks them to reset their password.
 If the email is not yet on file, then the user can continue with the registration.

 Vetting step 2: Make sure they’re a good fit

 It’s a slippery slope to allow anyone with an internet connection to sign up as a B2B eCommerce user.
 Most manufacturers have at least two reasons to vet potential customers—and companies in highly regulated industries often have more than just these two.

 Good thing Amazon doesn’t ask for your personal credit score, right? 😊